ML Sultan

 With his business doing well, he ventured into the property market, and later owned several significant real estate properties around the then province of Natal, today known as Kwa-Zulu Natal.

 He later visited his birth place at Quilon in search of family and friends, where he is known to have provided financial support to his family there, to retain his family home where he was born.
-The home today is occupied by members of the family in Kollam.
+The home today still exists and I was able to visit.
+Today is still occupied by members of the family in Kollam.
 After spending six months in Kollam he returned to Natal.

 An orator in Tamil, he read widely broadening his spiritual life, yet never neglecting the practical aspects of business.